leinonen/home-master-controller/README.md

 Uses MongoDB for storage.
 Make sure you have it!

 ## Features
-* Telldus Net devices and groups
+* Telldus Net devices, sensors and groups
 * Philips Hue lights and groups
-* Z-Wave devices
+* Z-Wave devices and sensors
 * Create custom groups
 * Custom API that can easily be extended to support other devices!
 * 100% NodeJS and AngularJS